BBN, Oct 6, 2025 – I’m using racks of AI machines to MINE human knowledge...

 It's a private functioning operation.

-He held these private radio conferences with as Secretary of Commerce, Hoover held these private radio conferences with the industry whereby they would uh invite the industry in to negotiate uh away uh interference problems.
+He held these private radio conferences with, as Secretary of Commerce, Hoover held these private radio conferences with the industry, whereby they would invite the industry in to negotiate away interference problems.

-So they'd have interference problems and they would go in, they would change their operating parameters to accommodate other stations nearby and avoid the uh problem.
+So they'd have interference problems, and they would go and they would change their operating parameters to accommodate other stations nearby and avoid the problem.

-Well, when when Hoover didn't get his way with the uh the U.S. Senate to pass legislation to federalize the airwaves, that is that is a taking of the of private property.
+Well, when Hoover didn't get his way with the U.S. Senate to pass legislation to federalize the airwaves, that is a taking of private property, he decided that they had to do something.

-He um he decided that they had to do something, and his first move was to stop holding these conferences and uh and to uh authorize the uh grant of any license for radio authority without regard to interference.
+And his first move was to stop holding these conferences and to authorize the grant of any license for radio authority without regard to interference.

-That then led to the interference across the country that became the rallying cry then for regulation of radio and led to the creation of the Federal Communications Commission, which Hoover thought he would be running because he had been pushing for it all along, and he thought he would be in charge of determining what the content was, but much to his chagrin, the Senate leadership didn't like him.
+That then led to the interference across the country that became the rallying cry then for regulation of radio and led to the creation of the federal.

-So the point is that was uh the effect in response to that.
+So the point is, that was the effect in response to that.

-When it came to the the nutrition revolution, Dirk Pearson and Sandy Shaw, my late uh clients who are brilliant geniuses really, and wrote life extension of practical scientific approach, which helped pave the the way for the nutrition revolution, um, contacted me when I was at the Cato Institute and they said, Jonathan, the FDA is going nuts with this with the proliferation of information about nutrition.
+When it came to the nutrition revolution, Dirk Pearson and Sandy Shaw, my late clients who are brilliant geniuses, really, and wrote Life Extension, a Practical Scientific Approach, which helped pave the way for the nutrition revolution, contacted me when I was at the Cato Institute and they said, Jonathan, the FDA is going nuts with the proliferation of information about nutrition.

 They're now trying to shut the door and stop it.